Gowtham-369/IndianCurrencyNotesDetection/README.md

 - Our App also serves the tourists and other foreigners in India to know the currency they possess which also helps them from fraudsters.

-- Our app also provides **audio outputs** which helps Visually Impaired people can get assistance from this app.
+- Our app also provides **audio outputs** which helps Visually Impaired people.
 ---

 # Local machine setup for working application